 I didn’t want to mess with another shirt on top of a nursing bra, either.
-It is so much easier to snap down the tank top and nurse, especially when you are just starting and trying to nurse the baby until they latch and get enough to eat.
+It is much easier to snap down the tank top and nurse, especially when you are just starting and trying to nurse the baby until they latch and get enough to eat.

 Pack 2-3 nursing tanks.
-You want extra just in case the baby spits up all over you the first time.
+You want extra just in case the baby spits up over you the first time.
 For both of my pregnancies, my stay was only two days.
 If it ends up being longer, you can always have your spouse grab some more for you.

 You don’t want anything too restricting.
 Between the ice packs and huge pads under the mesh underwear they provide, you are practically wearing a diaper.
 So loose pants keep you comfortable.